Roland Institute of Technology: Admission

 Admission to different courses (B.Tech/MCA) of the university (BPUT) shall be based on criteria decided by the Academic Council of the university (BPUT).
-IT is done on the basis of rank secured in the Odisha Joint Entrance Examination(Odisha-JEE) for engg.
+It is done on the basis of rank secured in the Odisha Joint Entrance Examination(Odisha-JEE) for engineering.
 There shall be provision for direct admission for a limited number of NRI/FN students.
 Details of criteria shall be as per provisions in the rule formulated for the purpose.
 The university (BPUT) shall adopt the eligibility criteria as specified by AICTE/ UGC.